auth0/node-auth0/examples/hapi-regular-webapp/README.markdown

 # Running the example

-Edit the `.env` file and add all the environment varaibles to it.
+Edit the `.env` file and add all the environment variables to it.
 You can find your Auth0 domain, client ID and secret for your client in the [Auth0 dashboard](https://manage.auth0.com/#/applications).

 Make sure to add `http://localhost:3000/login` to the Allowed Callback URLs of your Auth0 client.